CIBC-Internal/python/Doc/library/select.rst

       .. index:: single: WinSock

       File objects on Windows are not acceptable, but sockets are.
-On Windows, the underlying :c:func:`select` function is provided by the WinSock library, and does not handle file descriptors that don't originate from WinSock.
+On Windows, the underlying :c:func:`!select` function is provided by the WinSock library, and does not handle file descriptors that don't originate from WinSock.

+   .. versionchanged:: 3.5
+      The function is now retried with a recomputed timeout when interrupted by a signal, except if the signal handler raises an exception (see :pep:`475` for the rationale), instead of raising :exc:`InterruptedError`.

 .. attribute:: PIPE_BUF

-   The minimum number of bytes which can be written without blocking to a pipe when the pipe has been reported as ready for writing by :func:`~select.select`, :func:`poll` or another interface in this module.
+   The minimum number of bytes which can be written without blocking to a pipe when the pipe has been reported as ready for writing by :func:`~select.select`, :func:`!poll` or another interface in this module.
 This doesn't apply to other kind of file-like objects such as sockets.

    This value is guaranteed by POSIX to be at least 512.

-Availability: Unix.
+   .. availability:: Unix

    .. versionadded:: 3.2